-As part of the services we provide as a philanthropic organisation, we collect and maintain personal information which may include your name, current and previous addresses, your occupation and qualifications, your date of birth, your past, present and anticipated areas of work, bank account details for payment of grant funds and financial, commercial and intellectual property information.
+As part of the services we provide as a philanthropic organisation, we collect and maintain personal information which may include your name, current and previous addresses, your occupation, employment and qualifications, your date of birth, your past, present and anticipated areas of work, your past, current and future education status, bank account details for payment of grant funds and financial, commercial and intellectual property information.
 As a matter of policy we will collect, store and disclose your personal information in accordance with the provisions of the Australian Privacy Principles (“APP”) and other relevant legislation.
 The information we collect we consider is reasonably necessary for one or more of our functions and activities.
-Due to the nature of our functions and activities, it is generally not practicable for us to deal with individuals who have not identified themselves or use a pseudonym.
+Due to the nature of our functions and activities, it is generally not practicable for us to deal with individuals who have not identified themselves or who use a pseudonym.

 HOW WE COLLECT INFORMATION